OWASP/threat-dragon/README.md

 ##Debug builds

-Threat Dragon currently uses [Grunt](http://gruntjs.com/) for its build workflow, so if you want to change the build, do

-`npm install -g grunt-cli`

-The default build minifies the Javascript and CSS.
-It does build code maps, but if you want to run with unminified files, do:

-`grunt debug`

-then
+All Threat Dragon build tasks are done using `npm`.
+The basic one is:

-`npm start`
+`npm build`

+See `package.json` for a other build tasks.

 ##Running the unit tests

 The unit tests are written using Jasmine and Karma.
 Coverage is by Istanbul.
-A few different npm scripts are available:
+A few different npm tasks are available:

+* `pretest`: runs jshint without the unit tests
 * `test-client-phantomjs`, `test-client-firefox`, `test-client-chrome`, `test-client-ie`: runs client side tests using the specified browser
 * `test-server`: runs the server side tests
 * `test`: runs jshint, client side tests on Firefox and PhantomJS and server side tests (this is what runs on Travis CI)